 Depending on your character level and amount of skill points invested into Engraver passive in Jewel Crafting skill tree, you can gather the following raw Dust:

-To use raw materials and craft jewellery you first need to refine the materials.
+To craft jewellery you first need to refine the raw materials.
 This is done by simply visiting any Jewel Crafting station in the world.
-You will need to invest skill points into the new JC skill line to refine higher level materials.
+You do not need to invest skill points into the new JC skill line to refine higher level materials, but you need points in “Engraver” to craft higher level jewelry.

 Jewelry Crafting Skill Line